unahouExosite/docs/portals/README.md

 ### Update user
 `PUT /api/portals/v1/users/{user-id}`

-Update a user
+Update a Portals user

 #### Request
-Please reference the [user object](#user-object) documentation.
+Request body is a [user object](#user-object).
 At the moment, only the following keys may be updated:

 * `"email"` - user email (optional)
 * `"fullName"` - user full name (optional)